-The Doylestown Dog Park is a facility for members, their guests and registered dogs only, requiring a valid key fob to enter.
+The Doylestown Dog Park is a facility for registered members and dogs only, requiring a valid key fob to enter.
 Admitting non-members is strictly prohibited.
 Members may bring human guests of appropriate age however, only registered dogs are allowed in the park.

 The success of the Doylestown Dog Park is due in part to the unique mandatory education session that is required for all park users and submission of dog license, vaccinations and attendance at an educational orientation session.
 We believe that our requirements result in a better educated participant who understands their responsibility as a dog park user, resulting in a positive experience for all.
 Register for Orientation [click here]

 First time registration can be done either immediately following the orientation session or at the Administration office at 425 Wells Road, Doylestown.
 All required registration materials must be submitted at time of registration.
 The following are required and will be kept on file: